SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 template by pressing the Tab key.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

 Object information and code navigation